Yoast/wordpress-seo/readme.txt

 Enhancements:

+* Adds default robots meta settings to opt in to all snippet display features, to prevent affected websites in Europe from having snippet display issues.
 * Adds an alert to the configuration wizard and the knowledge graph settings that is shown when organization information is missing.

 Bugfixes: